EMFS/DSS-DataProdProj-ShinyApp/FruitsPresentation/index.md

 highlighter : highlight.js  # {highlight.js, prettify, highlight}
 hitheme     : tomorrow      #
 widgets     : []            # {mathjax, quiz, bootstrap}
-mode        : standalone # {standalone, draft, selfcontained}
+mode        : selfcontained # {standalone, draft, selfcontained}
 knit        : slidify::knit2slides
 ---

 ## Fruits App in Shiny

-This is a pitch for the Fruits app developped in R using Shiny, an application framework that makes it easy to create server/client interaction and thus reactive applications.
+This is a pitch for the Fruits app developed in R using Shiny, an application framework that makes it easy to create server/client interaction and thus reactive applications.

----

-## What is the Fruits app
+### What is the Fruits app

 The Fruits app is a somewhat contrived example that has no direct practical use.
 The app does no fancy analysis, but the code can be reused to show diferent input/output methods, thus showing the capability of Shiny apps.